awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-blue-green.md

 **Warning**
 Do not follow these steps if:
 You do not have instances with the CodeDeploy agent installed that you want to replace during the blue/green deployment process\.
-To set up your instances, follow the instructions in [Working with Instances for CodeDeploy](instances.md), and then follow the steps in this topic\.
+To set up your instances, follow the instructions in [Working with instances for CodeDeploy](instances.md), and then follow the steps in this topic\.
 You want to create an application that uses a custom deployment configuration, but you have not yet created the deployment configuration\.
-Follow the instructions in [Create a Deployment Configuration with CodeDeploy](deployment-configurations-create.md), and then follow the steps in this topic\.
+Follow the instructions in [Create a deployment configuration with CodeDeploy](deployment-configurations-create.md), and then follow the steps in this topic\.
-You do not have a service role that trusts CodeDeploy with, at minimum, the trust and permissions described in [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.
-To create and configure a service role, follow the instructions in [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md), and then follow the steps in this topic\.
+You do not have a service role that trusts CodeDeploy with, at minimum, the trust and permissions described in [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.
+To create and configure a service role, follow the instructions in [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md), and then follow the steps in this topic\.
 You have not created a Classic Load Balancer, Application Load Balancer, or Network Load Balancer in Elastic Load Balancing for the registration of the instances in your replacement environment\.
-For more information, see [Set Up a Load Balancer in Elastic Load Balancing for CodeDeploy Amazon EC2 Deployments](deployment-groups-create-load-balancer.md)\.
+For more information, see [Set up a load balancer in Elastic Load Balancing for CodeDeploy Amazon EC2 deployments](deployment-groups-create-load-balancer.md)\.

 1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Getting started**\.